tinkercademy-bootcamp/chat-project-aryan12cc/exercise-2/README.md

   overview and protocol families
 - Or type `man 7 socket` in terminal
 - When would you want to use a `SOCK_RAW` stream?
+  - I would use `SOCK_RAW` stream if I wanted to implement a different IP protocol other than TCP / UDP.
+This gives me access to the low level details of communicating with another host (any device -- computer, mobile etc.), which may be used to optimize communication since it may be so that the protocol (TCP / UDP) being used is not the most effective way to communicate.

 ### TCP and IP Protocols
 - [IPv4](https://www.rfc-editor.org/info/rfc791) - Internet Protocol